google/in-silico-labeling/README.md

 Gladstone.

-This code in this repository can be used to run training and inference of our model on a single machine.
+This code in this repository can be used to run training and inference of our model on a single machine, and can be adapted for distributed training.
 It also contains a set of weights created by training the model on the data in Conditions A, B, C, and D from the paper.

-This README will describe how to:
+This README will explain how to:

 1. Restore the model from the provided checkpoint and run inference on an image from our test set.